Café Kichijouji de: Manga

 Unlike many other manga, there is no central or linear plotline to the series.
 Instead the manga is made up of individual stories divided by shorter stories called Chichai.

+The manga was licensed in English by Digital Manga Publishing and was released between October 2005 and June 2006.

 Live-action drama

 The drama CDs were adapted into a live-action drama whose 64 episodes aired on TV Tokyo from September 29, 2008 to December 26, 2008.
 One notable change is that the role of Mitaka Yuichi has been changed from a male shop owner to a female shop owner.
 Also, the actor playing Taro is noticeably older than the character's original age.